 No. Bedside teaching is important teaching that involves or is related to a specific patient and occurs in conjunction with clinical service.
 It is compensated for as part of the clinical service deliverables identified within your ISA.

-No. Elective teaching is important clinically based teaching for jursis and residents and occurs in conjunction with clinical service.
+No. Elective teaching is important clinically based teaching for clerks (JURSIs) and residents and occurs in conjunction with clinical service.
 It is compensated for as part of the clinical service deliverables identified within your ISA.

 Yes.
 OSCEs are provided as part of the UGME and PGME academic teachings and should be identified on your monthly invoice.